 There's no knowledge lost and books and course will keep your finances and your financially success at the top of your mind as well as motivate and inspire you to keep working towards your goals.
 Many online courses also allow you to join a community of like minded people that you can learn and network with too.

-Check out my list of 15 personal finance books I think every Clever Girl should read HERE and if you'd like to join my 6 month accountability program to help take your finances to the next level, click here.
+Check out my list of 15 personal finance books I think every Clever Girl should read HERE.

 How have you invested $100 or a similar amount of money?
 Got any plans to take your investing up a notch?